 As a biracial first-generation Muslim American living in the diaspora, I have never had the privilege of choosing a singular identity.
 That truth is reflected in my interdisciplinary form of art-making involving acting, directing, writing, and advocacy work.

 As a multi-hyphenate artist, I am committed to being a part of and producing pieces that expand the canon of Middle Eastern and Asian American art.
 A goal in the art I create is to explore the cross-sections of where multiple identities intersect and find universality through specificity.
-I aspire to build a pipeline for strong femme leadership & challenge gender roles that are traditionally associated with femmes of color.
+I aspire to build a pipeline for strong femme leadership & challenge gender roles that are traditionally associated with people of color.

 As a community advocate, I serve as a staff member with The Chicago Inclusion Project & a founding member of the MENASA MidWest Artist Collective.
 I've also produced events, workshops and served on the board of the Chicago Chapter of The Muslim Writers Collective, a national grassroots arts organization aimed at reclaiming the Muslim American narrative.